kny5/fabacademy_antonio_anaya/docs/assignments/week05.md

 I've been adviced to make the JTAG board as we're going to be able to program new efficient ARM micro-controllers for our next weeks projects.

+I've contributed for the group assingment using the vbit find out more in the [group page](http://fabacademy.org/2021/labs/agrilab/group/week%205%20Electronics%20production/).

 ### Electronic board types: